kalamkitty/pands-problem-sheet/README.md

 # Week 08 - plotTask

 This program plots 3 different mathematical functions in the range [0, 4] on the one set of axes.
-Using
+Using tutorialspoint.com's examples, I used the matplotlib.pyplot and numpy functions to plot the three given functions.
+I added labels to the axis and changed their colours using the color function.

+References:
+Stack Overflow.
+2021.
+Adding a legend to PyPlot in Matplotlib in the simplest manner possible. [online] Available at: <https://stackoverflow.com/questions/19125722/adding-a-legend-to-pyplot-in-matplotlib-in-the-simplest-manner-possible> [Accessed 28 March 2022].

+Swcarpentry.github.io. n.d.
+Plotting – Plotting and Programming in Python. [online] Available at: <https://swcarpentry.github.io/python-novice-gapminder/09-plotting/index.html> [Accessed 28 March 2022].

+Palomino, J. and Wasser, L., n.d.
+Customize Your Plots Using Matplotlib. [online] Earth Data Science - Earth Lab.
+Available at: <https://www.earthdatascience.org/courses/scientists-guide-to-plotting-data-in-python/plot-with-matplotlib/introduction-to-matplotlib-plots/customize-plot-colors-labels-matplotlib/> [Accessed 28 March 2022].

+Tutorialspoint.com. n.d.
+NumPy - Matplotlib. [online] Available at: <https://www.tutorialspoint.com/numpy/numpy_matplotlib.htm> [Accessed 28 March 2022].